 Affirmative Action & OIE Diversity Initiatives

 The University of Michigan-Dearborn is an equal opportunity & equal access employer.
 The University is committed to compliance with all applicable laws regarding non-discrimination.
 The University strives to build a diverse community in which opportunity is equal for all persons regardless of race, sex, color, religion, creed, national origin or ancestry, age, marital status, handicap, or Vietnam-era veteran status, in recruitment, employment, promotion, compensation, benefits, or training.
-If you have concerns or for more information, please contact the Office of Institutional Equity (313) 593-5666.
+If you have concerns or for more information, please contact the Office for Institutional Equity at 313-436-9194.

 The university is required to develop Affirmative Action Plan(s) (AAP) under The Executive Order 11246 as amended, which prohibits discrimination by federal contractors with respect to women and minorities.
 The purpose is to provide all applicants and employees an equal opportunity and to further maintain a bias-free work environment.